 The method of adding bleeds to a document is slightly different depending on the program you're using.
 Please use the appropriate instructions below.

 Since Photoshop isn't a document layout program, you'll need to use a work-around for this.
 You will need to build your document larger than the final size and figure the bleed into the size of the document.
 For instance, if you want an 8.5 x 11 finished piece, you would have to make your document 8.75 x 11.25.
 Place anything you want to bleed off the page in that extra 1/8” on each side.
-Remember, the 1/8” is bleed and you must set all copy at least ¼ from the edge of the document.
-Technically, the copy will only be 1/8" from the edge when it’s printed.
+Remember, the 1/8" is bleed and you must set all text at least 3/4" from the edge of the document.
+Technically, the text will only be 1/4" from the edge when it’s printed.
 It is imperative to inform the person printing your job that you created the file in photoshop and built the bleed into the document size.

 You can’t have a document with bleeds, as this program was built for word processing and not for design.

-When exporting or creating a pdf for print from such programs as InDesign, Illustrator, Publisher, or QuarkExpress, use these settings to be sure your PDF file is exported correctly.
+When exporting or creating a DPF for print from such programs as InDesign, Illustrator, Publisher, or QuarkExpress, use these settings to be sure your PDF file is exported correctly.